visiontek-official/Y-Loader/README.md

 ### 📜 License

 This project is licensed under the MIT License.
-See the [LICENSE](https://chatgpt.com/c/LICENSE)file for more details.
+See the [LICENSE](https://chatgpt.com/c/LICENSE) file for more details.

 ### 🛠️ Support